anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 in the response.

-This approach can be used for an arbitrary number of new backwards-compatible versions, with each successor version requiring the inclusion of all of the conformance codes required by the previous version.
+This approach can be used for an arbitrary number of new backwards-compatible versions of a given extension.
+For an extension with a large number of backwards-compatible successor versions, this may lead to a large number of conformance codes being included in responses.
+An extension author may consider excluding older conformance codes from the set required by new successor versions, based on data about client use/support or similar.

 ## Backwards-Incompatible Changes